wzhouad/ATLOP/README.md

 The training loss and evaluation results on the dev and test set are synced to the wandb dashboard.

 ## Saving and Evaluating Models
 You can save the model by setting the `--save_path` argument before training.
 The model correponds to the best dev results will be saved.
 After that, You can evaluate the saved model by setting the `--load_path` argument, then the code will skip training and evaluate the saved model on benchmarks.
-I've also released the trained `atlop-bert-case` and `atlop-roberta` models.
+I've also released the trained `atlop-bert-base` and `atlop-roberta` models.